alykoshin/mini-rest-monitoring-os/README.md

 # mini-rest-monitoring-os

-Simple monitoring of OS status for mini-rest
+Simple monitoring of OS status for mini-rest.

+Makes OS info available using `os` module accessible via `express` `Router`.

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/mini-rest-monitoring-os/issues).